szabgab/slides/devops/intro.md

 ## Resilience testing
 {id: resilience-testing}

-* Intentianlly cause problems during the work day and see how the tools and the team react.
+* Intentionally cause problems during the work day and see how the tools and the team react.
 * Fix any issues.
 Learn.
 * [Netflix Chaos Monkey](https://github.com/Netflix/SimianArmy/wiki/Chaos-Monkey)